smosley/public.lab/demo/drupal.bare/readme.md

 ![drupal devel module aa](https://cloud.githubusercontent.com/assets/4074354/3652568/33317582-113e-11e4-9352-505eb796874e.png)

-### Create the bare tpl.php file with the necessary content necessary
+### Create the bare tpl.php file with the initial barebones content

 We want a tpl file that will help us to find the relevant PHP variable path, and we want it to be active whenever viewing "Bare Page" content type.